Fix your downsampling ASAP! Be natively more robust via Aliasing and Spectral Artifact free Pooling: Related Work

 \subsection{Spectral Leakage Artifacts}

-The issue of spectral leakage artifacts, including the specific case of aliasing artifacts, has received relatively less attention in the context of CNNs.
-These spectral leakage artifacts often arise when applying finite windows to infinite signals, as demonstrated in \cite{grabinski2022frequencylowcut}.
+In contrast to the specific case of aliasing, spectral leakage artifacts have so far received less attention in the context of CNNs.
+A common case is the induction of sinc interpolation artifacts, which often arise when applying finite windows to periodic signals.
 These artifacts manifest as ringing artifacts in the spatial domain, as described in \cite{gonzales1987digital}, and are associated with the Gibbs phenomenon \cite{hamming1979digital}.
 To mitigate these spectral leakage artifacts, various window functions can be employed, as discussed in \cite{prabhu2014window}.

-In the field of digital image processing, the use of 2D window functions is prevalent, particularly in biomedical image processing where window functions play a crucial role in spectral analysis \cite{jahne2005digital, semmlow2021biosignal}.

-More recently, \cite{tomen2021spectral} investigated spectral leakage artifacts within CNNs and found that the use of small kernels can contribute to such artifacts.
-Consequently, they propose learning larger kernels while also applying a Hamming window to the convolutional weights as a solution.
+Window functions play a crucial role in the spectral analysis for biomedical image processing \cite{jahne2005digital, semmlow2021biosignal}.
+More recently, spectral leakage artifacts within CNNs have been studied in \cite{tomen2021spectral}, showing that small spatial kernels can contribute to such artifacts.
+Consequently, they propose to learn larger spatial kernels while also applying a Hamming window to the convolution weights.
+In contrast, we apply window functions in the frequency domain.